Nutrition

 6. Macadamia Nuts

 Macadamia nuts are a tropical nut with a buttery yet mild flavor.
-These nuts were originally from Australia but most of the world's macadamia nuts today are grown in Hawaii.
-Macadamia nuts are the healthiest nuts for those on low-carb diets because they have a lower carb count than many other types of nuts.
+These nuts were originally from Australia, but most of the world's macadamia nuts today are grown in Hawaii, with Costa Rica, New Zealand and Brazil also being producers of these healthy nuts.

 Macadamia Nut Nutritional Information